exceptionless/Website/content/docs/clients/dotnet/guides/web-server-example.md

 }
 ```

-Should the request to `FetchUser()` or whatever your method is happen to throw, the Exceptionless client will pick it up and send the exception to your dashboard.
+Should the request to `FetchUser()`, or whatever your method is, happen to throw, the Exceptionless client will pick it up and send the exception to your dashboard.

 Of course, Exceptionless is more than just error handling.
 You can leverage any of the Exceptionless event methods [documented here](sending-events.md) through the client interface.